HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 ### On the cluster Betzy

-We use a version of OpenMPI library, which has some supports for GPUs and which enables moving data residing on GPU-memory, in which a GPU-awareness concept is supported in the [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html) cluster.
+We use a version of OpenMPI library (MPI-3 implementation), which has some supports for GPUs and which enables moving data residing on GPU-memory, in which a GPU-awareness concept is supported in the [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html) cluster.
 Note that this concept is not supported in the [Saga](https://documentation.sigma2.no/hpc_machines/saga.html) cluster, and therefore, only the GPU-non-aware MPI concept is supported.
 For completeness, we refer readers to a tutorial, in which a [GPU-non-aware MPI](https://documentation.sigma2.no/code_development/guides/openacc_mpi.html) was implemented in the `C` language.

 The modules to be loaded are listed here according to which cluster is considered.